 Harvard College accepted 3.6% of applicants in the Class of 2028—the lowest acceptance rate in the school's history.
 For the Class of 2029, the number didn't get easier.
 With over 54,000 applications submitted each year, getting into Harvard requires more than excellent grades and test scores.
 It requires a clear sense of who you are and what you'll contribute to the campus.

 This guide covers what Harvard actually looks for, what the numbers say about admitted students, and where most applicants go wrong.
+For a broader look at Ivy League admissions, see our complete Ivy League acceptance rates breakdown.

 Harvard Acceptance Rate: The Numbers